Nervosys/Botnix/pkgs/by-name/README.md

 You can also split up the package definition into more files in the same directory if necessary.

-Once defined, the package can be built from the Nixpkgs root directory using:
+Once defined, the package can be built from the Botpkgs root directory using:
 ```
 nix-build -A some-package
 ```